 In Kyoto, at the Geisha training school, the top lady was one of the greatest living players of the shami-sen, the single-stringed guitar [HEY] that has come down through the ages without acquiring any extra strings to compromise its purity by providing it with, say, the capacity to produce a chord.
 It goes plunk.
 It goes plink.

-So much for ethnomusicology, and his proclaimed reverence for Japanese culture.
+So much for ethnomusicology, and James’s proclaimed reverence for Japanese culture.
 At least he or his team of researchers might have counted the strings, FFS.
 At least the Serbian gusle really does only have one string, though the review featured here is no more enamoured with it.

 To return to my orchestral tours, while I really shouldn’t emulate the way that James plays for laughs the culture that he professes to revere, Noh goes quite well with jet-lag—you can indeed nod off, or pop out to do a bit of shopping, and by the time you get back to the action the waki will still only have shimmied halfway across the stage.
 But enchantment soon takes over.